-Doris Peter, PhD, leads the measure development team for the Diabetes EDAC measure, and Mariel Thottam, MS, BCBA and Roisin Healy, BA lead Stakeholder Engagement for the Diabetes EDAC measure.
+Doris Peter, PhD leads the measure development team for the Diabetes EDAC measure, Jon Niederhauser, MPH, MSW is the team's Project Coordinator, and Jin Cho, PhD is the Lead Analyst.
+Mariel Thottam, MS, BCBA and Roisin Healy, BA lead Stakeholder Engagement for the Diabetes EDAC measure.
 The remainder of the measure development team provides a range of expertise in outcome measure development, health services research, clinical medicine, statistics, and measurement methodology.
 See Appendix A for the full list of CORE Diabetes EDAC Measure Development Team members.